We had such a great time during our last Design Workshop. We talked, laughed, drank, and even managed to create a project. A fall art project.

 Fall Art Project

 If you would like to join us start by subscribing to Country Design Style here.
-Plus you can sign up for the 21-day farmhouse DIY challenge.

 The fall art project starts with leaves.
 Cut-out leaves.
 You can download a free printable here.